Gum Surgery

 The Procedure

-The biologic principle is to keep unwanted tissues away from the tooth and allow only desirable tissues to grow in their place.
-This allows regeneration of lost attachment fibers to occur.
+The biological principle is to keep unwanted tissues away from the tooth and allow only desirable tissues to grow in their place.
+This allows the regeneration of lost attachment fibers to occur.
 A special piece of material is used in this procedure as a barrier.
 The gums are then put back into place so that they cover the material.
-At this point the gums are sutured back into position.
+At this point, the gums are sutured back into position.
 The healing process is similar to conventional periodontal surgery.
-Some types of barrier material resorb over time, other types may need to be removed later.
+Some types of barrier material resorb over time, and other types may need to be removed later.